pformoso-deus-ai/Notebooks/PRD.md

 - Enforce clean code with linting, formatting, and pre-commit hooks.
 - Unit tests covering core components.
 - Clean architecture with an abstract command pattern for the primary use case (executing commands); other use cases may follow standard implementations.
-- Integrate `LLMGraphTransformer` for generating knowledge graphs shared through Neo4J.
+- Integrate `LLMGraphTransformer` (from the `langchain-community` package) for generating knowledge graphs shared through Neo4J.

 ## Functional Requirements
 1. **Agent Roles**